section-engineering-education/engineering-education/content/articles/html-client-for-web-services-using-dhtml-behavior/index.md

 We can manually test a web service, write our automation code, or utilize off-the-shelf automation like Postman.

 #### Protocols used in Web services
-A web service can be used in a variety of ways, but the two most frequent implementations are as follows.
+A web service can be used in a variety of ways, but the two most frequent implementations are as follows:
 1. Simple Object Acces Protocol (SOAP)
 2. Representation State Transfer Architecture (REST)